Posts filed under 'Medicare Categories'

 Power Wheelchair & Scooter Price Reimbursement Bumped by Medicare

-The Centers for Medicare/Medicaid Services (Medicaid) today announced that it has bumped the reimbursement rate for power mobility devices (power wheelchairs and scooters).
+The Centers for Medicare/Medicaid Services (CMS) today announced that it has bumped the reimbursement rate for power mobility devices (power wheelchairs and scooters).
 CMS increased payments for the K0823 class of chairs/scooters by $75.20 and and the K0825 class by $277.60.

 Free Medicare Guide!